MLA vs Chicago: Side-by-Side Citation Style Comparison

 Can I convert a MLA paper to Chicago automatically?

 No tool does this losslessly.
-The author order, date format, and italicization rules differ.
-Our generator can produce either style from the same input fields — easier to redo references than to convert them.
+Author order, date format, and italicization rules all shift.
+Our generator can produce either style from the same input fields, which is faster than trying to convert one to the other.

 If my professor accepts either, which should I pick?

-Do the in-text citation rules differ as much as the reference rules?
+Do the in-text rules differ as much as the reference rules?

 Yes.
-The in-text format is usually what catches most students out first because it appears more often than the reference list.
+The in-text format is usually what catches students out first, because it appears more often than the reference list.